-Barriers are very similar for families with a parental primary caregiver as the national population.
+Perceived barriers to using subsidized care are roughly equal across all groups where parents are the primary caregiver.
 Roughly two-thirds cite COVID-19 restrictions as limiting their subsidized care options, and one-third have safety concerns about subsidized care.
 Likewise, slightly more than one-quarter consider quality to be an issue with subsidized care programs.
 The distribution of barriers faced by marginalized parents largely mirrors those of the national and primary parent caregiver populations.